Weight loss |

 Taking a walk

 On top of the obvious effects on mood and general well-being, studies have shown that positive thinking can cause a dip in cortisol levels.
-So, surround yourself with people that make you think positively and watch your stress melt away.
+So, surround yourself with people who make you think positively and watch your stress melt away.

 Some people find a planner or calendar helps them keep track.
-Ultimately, if you try to segment out your time—and stop yourself from procrastinating too much—you can lower those deadline-induced stress levels.
+Ultimately, if you try to segment your time—and stop yourself from procrastinating too much—you can lower those deadline-induced stress levels.

 Found is a lasting weight care program that relies on modern science to help you see results.
-By focusing on multiple contributors to your overall healthFound puts you on the path towards healthy, happy living.
+Found puts you on the path toward healthy, happy living by focusing on multiple contributors to your overall health.

 Want to see how our combination of community support, individual health coaching, and prescription medication can jumpstart your weight care journey?
 Take the Found quiz today!

-National Alliance on Mental Illness (NAMI)- helpline: 1-800-950-6264.
-If in a crisis text NAMI to 741741 for 24/7 confidential free crisis counseling https://www.nami.org/Home
+National Alliance on Mental Illness (NAMI) Call 1-800-950-6264, or text “HelpLine” to 62640.
+You can also text NAMI to 741-741 for 24/7 free crisis counseling.https://www.nami.org/Home